dappnode/DAppNodeDocs/docs/get-started/installation/custom-hardware/installation/script.md

 # Script Installation

 You can install DAppNode using the installation script.
-In this case, we recommend you use Ubuntu or Debian as your operating system.
+Use Debian buster, bullseye or stretch as your operating system (jammy not yet supported).

 ## Prerequisites